William Weinstone: Later years

 In 1953, Weinstone and 12 other communist leaders were convicted in Federal District Court in Manhattan under the Smith Act of conspiracy to advocate the violent overthrow of the government.
 His role in the conspiracy was the writing of two newspaper articles, in 1948 and 1950, reviewing the party's educational work and plans to raise membership.
 He served two years in a Federal prison and was fined $4,000.
 Weinstone remained a loyalist to the Communist Party throughout his entire life, remaining in the organization even after its bitter factional struggle of 1956 to 1958, brought about by the so-called "Secret Speech" of Nikita Khrushchev in February 1956 and the Soviet invasion of Hungary in November 1956.

 In 1959, Weinstone was among the first American communists to visit the Soviet Union again, following a protracted break in direct contacts with the outside world.
 Weinstone traveled at that time without portfolio and was reported by high-ranking party member and FBI informant Morris Childs to have been considering seeking employment and staying in the USSR on a long-term basis.
 Childs persuaded Weinstone to return to the United States, however, and he returned to America on November 1, 1959.

 Personal and death

 Weinstone married Gertrude Haessler, sister of Carl Haessler, who headed the Federated Press.
+He later remarried with Monette Solataroff.
+He had three daughters.

-Will Weinstone died on October 26, 1985.
+Weinstone died at LaGuardia Hospital in Queens, New York on October 22, 1985.